sky9262/AWS-Developer-Associate/Projects/Course-end Project 3/Amazon Console.md

 **Final Configuration**

-- Now, go to the scaling group created before and **Create Dynamic Scaling Policy**
+- Now, go to the scaling group created before and `Create Dynamic Scaling Policy`
-- In Policy type, select **Simple scaling**
+- In Policy type, select `Simple scaling`
-- Named it as "ScaleUp"
+- Named it as `ScaleUp`
 - Choose the Scale Up CloudWatch alarm
 - In Take the action option, choose Add and enter the number of instances want to create.
-- In Take the action option, choose instead of capacity units choose **Percent of group**
+- In Take the action option, choose instead of capacity units choose `Percent of group`

 ![20.png](./images/20.png)